 Favorite quote from the author:

-He turned this approach into a business philosophy, taught it to many businesses as a consultant and in 2008, turned it into this book.
+He turned this approach into a business philosophy, taught it to many corporations as a consultant and, in 2008, turned it into this book.
+Work The System is a wholistic descriptions of the nature of systems, their ubiquity in life and nature, and how you can use systems for yourself to optimize your life.

 Here are the 3 key things you should take home from it: